2025 India–Pakistan conflict: Impact

 The Indian strikes on 7 May sparked protests against it in Pakistan.
 Protests and rallies took place in Peshawar and Islamabad, while political rallies were taken out in Karachi, Lahore (by the Pakistan Markazi Muslim League, a front of the Lashkar-e-Taiba), Muzaffarabad (by the Pasban-e-Hurriyat Jammu and Kashmir), and Mirpur.
 British Pakistani protestors demonstrated outside the Indian Embassy in London on 7 and 8 May.

 Members of the Indian diaspora in France gathered in front of the Eiffel Tower to hold a protest against Pakistan after the strikes.
 Calls for a boycott of Turkey and Azerbaijan were raised on India social media due to their public support for Pakistan during the conflict.
 In Hyderabad, India, the protestors demanded to change the name of the Karachi Bakery, while in Hyderabad, Pakistan, the Bombay Bakery (named after Bombay, now Mumbai) was celebrated.

-Ali Khan Mahmudabad, a professor from Ashoka University in India was arrested on Sunday on charges under laws concerning incitement of communal disharmony, subversive activity, and religious insult, following social media posts about India's Operation Sindoor.
+Ali Khan Mahmudabad, a professor from Ashoka University in India was arrested on 11 May on charges under laws concerning incitement of communal disharmony, subversive activity, and religious insult, following social media posts about India's Operation Sindoor.
 In his posts, he questioned the use of Muslim women officer Sofiya Qureshi for optics and highlighted issues like mob lynching on Muslims in India during the conflict.
 The incident sparked condemnation from over 1,200 academics and civil society members, who called it a crackdown on free speech and academic freedom.
 He was later granted interim bail by the Supreme Court of India.
 The legal case reached India's highest court, which granted Ali bail but restrained him from further commenting on the 2025 Pahalgam attack as well as Operation Sindoor.
 A three-member Special Investigation Team (SIT) has also been setup to look at the charges against him.

 The National Cyber Crimes Investigation Agency of Pakistan arrested a senior National Database and Registration Authority official for allegedly sharing anti-army remarks on a WhatsApp work group.

-On 21 June, Pakistan announced it would nominate Donald Trump for the Nobel Peace Prize, citing his role in brokering the ceasefire.
-Pakistan credited Trump's diplomatic intervention, though India denied any US mediation.